yimewang/Exercise-04d-Tilemap-Coins/README.md

 Exercise for MSCH-C220

-A demonstration of this exercise can be found at [https://youtu.be/uCh7VhG-yr4](https://youtu.be/uCh7VhG-yr4).
+A demonstration of this exercise can be found at [https://youtu.be/uCh7VhG-yr4](https://youtu.be/uCh7VhG-yr4) (21 minutes).

 This exercise is designed to continue our creation of a 2D Platformer, by demonstrating some of the complications in using Tilemaps for consumable items.